warisz/tohacks2020/README.md

-# tohacks2020
+# MindfulMe
-READ ME - MindfulMe
+The Mindfulness Web application that monitors your mental health across the sites you visit.

-The Mindfulness Web application that monitors your mental health
+TOHacks2020 Submission.
+Check out the demo here: https://www.youtube.com/watch?v=MGFoPyGbhlM Made by Waris Zahoor and Eric Huang